 Regulations Regarding Eyeglass Prescription

-The Federal Trade Commission requires that each eye care professional needs to give you a written eyeglass lens prescription after analyzing your eye exam results, even without prior acknowledgment by the patient.
+The Federal Trade Commission requires that each eye care professional give you a written eyeglass lens prescription after analyzing your eye exam results, even without prior acknowledgment by the patient.
 At this time, you are free to act of your own accord.
-This is why most insurance plans can be created to cover eye exams bi-annually, as this is the normal time frame that your lenses may need to be changed in order to correct your eyesight.
+This is why most insurance plans can be created to cover eye exams bi-annually, as this is the normal time frame for your lenses to be changed to correct your eyesight.

 What Can Be Done If Your Prescription Expires

 Your eyes will get worse over time.
 It is a medical reality that deteriorating eyesight cannot be reversed but is only maintained and stopped from progression.
-While there are many corrective surgeries available, these are mainly used to repair the eye from such eye problems as astigmatism, or the current shape of your eye lens, cornea, and other nerve endings.
-Surgeries do not help improve eyesight that is getting worse due to wear and tear age, or blue light.
+While many corrective surgeries are available, these are mainly used to repair the eye from such eye problems as astigmatism or the current shape of your eye lens, cornea, and other nerve endings.
+Surgeries do not help improve eyesight that is getting worse due to use, age, or blue light.

 Contact Lenses and Eyeglass Lenses

-Many people wonder if they can use their eyeglass prescriptions in order to purchase contact lenses.
+Many wonder if they can use their eyeglass prescriptions to purchase contact lenses.
 This notion is incorrect, as the prescriptions are largely different.
 Contacts must bend and shape to the form of your eye, while glasses are largely the same in the frame, only needing to be slightly adjusted to each person's nose bridge, shape, and ear height.
-Contact lenses are more of a "3D" approach and need different specifications and measurements in order for them to properly stay in place, while also enhancing or correcting your vision.
+Contact lenses are more of a "3D" approach and need different specifications and measurements to properly stay in place while enhancing or correcting your vision.